-She quit her job.
+She quit her job and began to freelance.
 Without a mentor or coach to guide her, Ali immersed herself in books on marketing and success.
 Using a second-hand computer gifted by her younger brother, she discovered how to use online marketing to build her business.
-It appealed to her because it was low-cost, had a broad reach, and she could work from her kitchen table at home.
+It appealed to her because it was low-cost, had a broad reach, and she could work from her folding kitchen table in her tiny NYC apartment.

 Hitting Bottom and Bouncing Back…